 The basic kit comes complete with everything you need including triple filter housing and manifold, filters, faucet, filter wrench, hose and a diverter valve for installation under your sink.

-In the triple housing configuration, water first goes through the KDF 55 or 85 filter which removes chloramine, chlorine, bacteria, iron, fungus, algae, hydrogen sulphide, most heavy metals and other contaminates.
+In the triple housing configuration, water first goes through the KDF 85 filter which removes chloramine, chlorine, bacteria, iron, fungus, algae, hydrogen sulphide, most heavy metals and other contaminates.
 This saves the Bone Char filter for removal of fluoride, greatly extending the life of the carbon in the Bone Char filter.
 Finally in goes through a Coconut Carbon block which is most effective at removing chlorine, sediment, volatile organic compounds (VOCs), taste and odor from water.

 These combination filters can be used :